MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-share-report-teams.md

 ## Chat about Power BI content in Microsoft Teams

-Follow these steps to share links to reports, dashboards, and visuals in the Power BI service, and chat about Microsoft Teams channels and chats.
+Follow these steps to share links to reports, dashboards, visuals, and dashboards in the Power BI service, and chat about Microsoft Teams channels and chats.

 1. Select one of these options:

-   * **Chat in Teams** in the action bar of a dashboard or report:
+   * **Chat in Teams** in the action bar of a dashboard, report, or dataset:

        ![Screenshot of Chat in Teams button in the action bar.](media/service-share-report-teams/service-teams-share-to-teams-action-bar-button.png)